kubermatic/kubeone/README.md

 ## Getting Started

-All user documentation is available at the
-[KubeOne docs website][docs].
+All user documentation for the latest stable version is available at the [KubeOne docs website][docs].

 Information about the support policy (natively-supported providers, supported